 Although the Default Programs Editor has not been updated in the last few years, the program works without any issues on Windows 10 as well.
 Follow the given below instructions to backup and restore file associations using Default Programs Editor.

 Step 1: Download Default Programs Editor by visiting this page.
-Extract the downloaded zip file to get the portable version of Default Programs Editor software.
+Extract the downloaded zip file to get the portable version of the Default Programs Editor software.

 Click Create a backup button again to create the backup of file associations

-To restore file associations backup
+To restore the file associations backup